-Delta, other airlines apply for U.S. payroll grants for crisis help
+U.S. airlines apply for U.S. payroll grants for crisis help

-CHICAGO/WASHINGTON (Reuters) - Delta Air Lines (DAL.N) and JetBlue Airways Corp JBLU.O> said on Friday they had applied for U.S. payroll grants meant to keep workers employed while airlines ride out their toughest crisis in history due to the coronavirus, but warned the funds are “not enough.”
+CHICAGO/WASHINGTON (Reuters) - Major U.S. airlines applied on Friday for payroll grants from the U.S. Treasury meant to keep workers employed while airlines ride out their toughest crisis in history due to the coronavirus, though some warned the funds are “not enough.”

+American Airlines Group Inc (AAL.O), United Airlines Holdings Inc (UAL.O), Delta Air Lines Inc (DAL.N) and JetBlue Airways Corp (JBLU.O) each said they had submitted grant applications but did not disclose how much they requested or what they offered in return for funds.

-The U.S. Treasury had asked passenger and cargo carriers to apply by 5 p.m.
-EDT (2100 GMT) on Friday to expedite up to $32 billion in payroll grants for the air industry within a $2.3 trillion coronavirus relief package approved last week.
-Airport contractors are also eligible for grants.
+Treasury had asked companies to propose financial instruments such as warrants or equity options as possible taxpayer compensation for up to $32 billion in payroll grants for airlines, cargo carriers and airport contractors under the CARES Act passed by Congress last week.

 In a memo to employees, Delta Chief Executive Officer Ed Bastian said the company had applied for its share of worker-protection grants, but “those funds alone are not nearly enough.”

-Delta expects a 90% decline in second-quarter revenue.
+Delta expects a 90% decline in second-quarter revenue as it burns more than $60 million a day.

-JetBlue also told employees it “may not get enough to cover pay and benefits at the level you see when we are flying at full capacity.”
+JetBlue said it is burning through over $10 million of its savings each day as it spends “far more on running the airline than we are making in revenue.”

 Companies were allowed to request the amount they paid in salaries and benefits in the second and third quarters of 2019, and must agree to keep their workforce until Sept.
-30, even as they drastically reduce flight schedules to match a dramatic drop in demand.
+30 and maintain a certain level of air service.

-American Airlines, with the largest number of full-time employees among U.S. airlines at 133,700 in 2019, also submitted an application on Friday, a spokeswoman said, without disclosing the details.

-American has said it would seek up to $6 billion in grants and $6 billion in government loans under a separate $32 billion funding option for the sector.
+American Airlines, with the largest number of full-time employees among U.S. airlines at 133,700 in 2019, had said it would seek up to $6 billion in grants and $6 billion in government loans under a separate $32 billion funding option for the sector.

 American stock hit a record low on Friday.